Most of us have heard of Age-related Macular Degeneration, but do we really know what it is? Let’s have a simple discussion of the pertinent points:

 Dry age-related macular degeneration is more common and occurs when macular tissue gradually becomes thin and stops working effectively.
 It is usually mild and progresses slowly.
 There is currently no cure however steps can be taken to slow down its progression and prevent blindness in the long run.

-Wet age-related macular degeneration occurs when fluid or bleeding from abnormally formed blood vessels under the macula occur.
+Wet age-related macular degeneration occurs when fluid or bleeding from abnormally formed blood vessels under the macula occurs.
 It is less common and vision loss can be rapid and severe, but it may respond to treatment if diagnosed early.
 If discovered too late, bleeding beneath the retina leaves permanent scarring of the macula with residual visual loss.

 Dry AMD can eventually convert into Wet AMD with time which can lead to increased vision loss.
 Hence the idea is to detect dry AMD early and prevent it from converting to the wet form.